ChuckBates/topaz_edge_mesh_poc/Stand Alone OPA Service/READEME.md

 Directory Contents:
 - `opa_windows_amd64_v1.0.0.exe` A windows executable for running a stand alone OPA service.
 See [OPA Docs](https://www.openpolicyagent.org/docs/latest/#running-opa) for other options.
 - `poc.db` A small sqlite3 database for housing `nomination` and `ticket` data.
 Initialized by `server.py`.
 - `poc.rego` The rego policies used to evaluate authorization decisions.
-Also contains sample backing data to enable the included postman examples.
+Also contains sample backing data to enable the included insomnia examples.
 - `requirements.txt` A set of python packages need to run the Flask API.
 - `server.py` The main entry point of the Python server, responsible for handiling API requests and intializing the database.
 - `opa.py` The OPA interface to communicate with the OPA service that runs alongside the Python server.